schme/HandmadeCompanion/README.md

 ## Contributing
 You can add a new video or edit a page for one by editing the corresponding **\*.html.md** file in **src/documents/videos/\*/**

+If you want to do more than that, read NOTES.md

 Pull requests are more than welcome.

 ## Running Locally